thelitlej/my-portfolio/README.md

-When deploying from terminal, go to settings and att custom domain again bacause of reset.
+When deploying from terminal, go to settings and add custom domain again bacause of reset.